MasteryEducation/SecuritiesExamsMastery.ca/content/csc/10/1/index.md

 - [ ] Matching all trades with offsetting positions to eliminate risk
 - [ ] Donating portfolio proceeds to a charitable organization

-> **Explanation:** Speculation involves accepting risk in anticipation of price movement that will produce a profit.
+> **Explanation:**( Speculation involves accepting risk in anticipation of price movement that will produce a profit.)

----

 ### CIRO regulations require that advisors ensure a derivative product is suitable for a client.
 True or False?